Arushiii/project-2-tinman/README.md

 # Repository Contents

-### runextract.qsub
+### run_extract.qsub
-QSUB code used to extract the SRA file to FASTQ format and implement FASTQC for quality control
+QSUB code used to extract the SRA file to FASTQ format

+### data curator script
+Code ran on command line to implement FASTQC on FASTQ files

 ### analyst.Rmd